Abstract

 The Kullback-Leibler divergence, and the nDKL

-We circumvented these difficulties by reformulating the null hypothesis as a comparison between the contextual rate of responding (during the ITI) and the rate during the CS and by using an information-theoretic statistic to measure the strength of the evidence that the CS rate of responding differs from the contextual rate (Gallistel & Latham, 2023).
-The information theoretic statistic measures the strength of the evidence against the hypothesis that the distribution of inter-poke intervals during CSs is the same as the distribution in the context in which the CS occurs.
+We circumvented these difficulties by reformulating the null hypothesis as a comparison between the rate of responding during the CS and the contextual rate of responding across the whole trial (during the ITI and CS) by using an information-theoretic statistic to measure the strength of the evidence that the CS rate of responding differs from the contextual rate (Gallistel & Latham, 2023).
+The information theoretic statistic measures the strength of the evidence against the hypothesis that the distribution of inter-poke intervals during CSs is the same as the distribution in the context overall.
 Put another way, the null hypothesis is that poking during CSs does not differ from the poking expected because the subject pokes into the magazine in response to the fact that pellets sometimes drop there without regard to the signal value of the CS.

 It is the information-theoretic measure of the extent to which an exponential distribution with rate parameter λr|CS diverges from an exponential distribution with rate parameter λr|C. The divergence is, roughly speaking, the equivalent of the effect size in a conventional analysis.
 The equivalence is rough because the effect size—the normalized distance between the means—is symmetric, whereas the divergence is not: DKL(λr|CS||λr|C) ≠ DKL(λr|C||λr|CS).